DeeboyEdx/speech2input/README.md

     </details>

 > [!WARNING]
 > If you chose a custom project directory and wish to import the `p2r` file, update the path of each entry's *Parameter* field to the directory you chose.
-This can be done either directly in the file before importing, or after importing within Push2Run's GUI.
+This can be done either directly in the file with a text editor before importing, or after importing within Push2Run's GUI.

   <br>